Yadav106/educationallsp/README.md

 made some changes

-VS Code is the best
+Neovim is the best

+Hello World
+Neovim